ProfMJSimpson/IdentifiabilityTutorial/README.md

 BVP_Rescaled.ipynb: Jupyter notebook containing Jula code for the calculations in Section 4 with the re-scaled model parameterization: Modelling with a BVP: Dealing with non-identifiability.

 These codes were written in Julia within the Jupyter notebook format.
-Codes presented within the Python folder are analagous codes converted to python.
+Notebooks within the Python folder are analagous codes that have been re-written in python.
 We suggest working with the Julia codes in the first instance.

-A summary write-up of the results is available on the arXiv at https://arxiv.org/abs/2405.08177 This preprint is being revised for publication in SIAM Review after an initial round of referee reports (February, 2025).
+A summary write-up of the results is available on the arXiv at https://arxiv.org/abs/2405.08177 This preprint has been revised for publication in SIAM Review after an initial round of referee reports (February, 2025).